Relevant client conversations demand context-aware insights.

 CSPs must, therefore, equip their CCAs with an expanded ‘power-to-help’.
 Adopting intuitive-to-use interfaces, they should place in the hand of their front-line, once the right privacy and access controls are in place, a 360-degree view of subscribers’ complete digital experience.

-More specifically, CSPs must give their CCAs the ability to check:
+More specifically, CSPs must give their CCAs the ability to check, on the back of network analytics solutions:

 - Real time statistics of the subscriber’s service performance, KPIs, volume usage;